-Patients receive cyclophosphamide intravenously (IV) on days -3 and -2 and NY-ESO-1 specific cluster of differentiation (CD)8+ T cells IV over 60 minutes on day 0.
+Patients receive cyclophosphamide intravenously (IV) on days -3 and -2 and NY-ESO-1 specific T cells IV over 60 minutes on day 0.
 Patients may receive additional infusions at the discretion of the Principal Investigator (PI).

 After completion of study treatment, patients are followed up for up to 12 weeks.

-Please refer to this study by its ClinicalTrials.gov identifier: NCT02059850
+Please refer to this study by its ClinicalTrials.gov identifier (NCT number): NCT02059850

 |United States, Washington|